EvidentSolutions/dalesbred/README.md

 Transactions
 ------------

-To perform bunch of operations in transaction, use TransactionCallback:
+To perform a bunch of operations in transaction, use TransactionCallback:

     db.withTransaction(new TransactionCallback<Result>() {
         public Result execute(TransactionContext tx) throws SQLException {
-            // bunch of transactional operations
+            // transactional operations
             ...
         });
     });